German entry into World War I: Leadership

-Wilhelm II, German Emperor, the Kaiser, was given enormous publicity by both sides, and signed off on major decisions, but he was largely shunted aside or persuaded by others.
+Wilhelm II, German Emperor, the Kaiser, was given enormous publicity by both sides and signed off on major decisions, but he was largely shunted aside or persuaded by others.

 Helmuth von Moltke, the Chief of the German General Staff, was in charge of all planning and operations for the German army.
 He kept his plans quiet.
-He had the Kaiser's approval, but did not share any details with the Navy, the Chancellor, or his allies.
+He had the Kaiser's approval but did not share any details with the Navy, the Chancellor, or his allies.
 Increasingly as a crisis grew, Moltke became the most powerful man in Germany.

 Public opinion

 Public opinion and pressure groups played a major role in influencing German politics.
 The Army and Navy each had their nationwide network of supporters, with a million members in the German Navy League, founded in 1898, and 20,000 in the German Army League, founded in 1912.
 The most articulate and aggressive civilian organization was the "Pan-German League".
 The agrarian interest was led by large landowners who were especially interested in exports and was politically well organized.
 Major corporations in the steel and coal industries were effective lobbyists.
-All of these economic groups promoted an aggressive foreign-policy.
+All of these economic groups promoted an aggressive foreign policy.
 Bankers and financiers were not as pacifistic as their counterparts in London, but they did not play a large role in shaping foreign policy.

-Pacifism had its own well-organized groups, and the labour unions strongly denounced war before it was declared.
-In the 1912 elections, the Socialists (Social Democratic Party or SPD), based in the labour unions, won 35% of the national vote.
+Pacifism had its well-organized groups, and the labor unions strongly denounced war before it was declared.
+In the 1912 elections, the Socialists (Social Democratic Party or SPD), based in the labor unions, won 35% of the national vote.
 Conservative elites exaggerated the implicit threats made by radical Socialists such as August Bebel and became alarmed.
 Some looked to a foreign war as a solution to Germany's internal problems; others considered ways to suppress the Socialists.
 SPD policy limited antimilitarism to aggressive wars—Germans saw 1914 as a defensive war.
 On 25 July 1914, the SPD leadership appealed to its membership to demonstrate for peace and large numbers turned out in orderly demonstrations.
 The SPD was not revolutionary and many members were nationalistic.
 When the war began, some conservatives wanted to use force to suppress the SPD, but Bethmann Hollweg wisely refused.
 The SPD members of parliament voted 96–14 on 3 August to support the war.
-There remained an antiwar element especially in Berlin.
+There remained an antiwar element, especially in Berlin.
 They were expelled from the SPD in 1916 and formed the Independent Social Democratic Party of Germany.

-Newspaper editorials indicated that the nationalist right-wing was openly in favor of war, even a preventive one, while moderate editors would only support a defensive war.
-Both the conservative press and the liberal press increasingly used the rhetoric of German honour and popular sacrifice, and often depicted the horrors of Russian despotism in terms of Asiatic barbarism.
+Newspaper editorials indicated that the nationalist right wing was openly in favor of war, even a preventive one, while moderate editors would only support a defensive war.
+Both the conservative press and the liberal press increasingly used the rhetoric of German honor and popular sacrifice and often depicted the horrors of Russian despotism in terms of Asiatic barbarism.